LucasCiminelli/EcommerceDotnet/README.md

-Fullstack Ecommerce project with ASP.NET Core 7 and React.Js
+Full-stack eCommerce project built with ASP.NET Core 7 and React.js.
+The database is running on a SQL Server instance within a Docker container.